Hugh Kearney: The British Isles: A History of Four Nations

 In 1989, Kearney published The British Isles: A History of Four Nations, to strong reviews in the Times Literary Supplement, History Today, The Spectator and the New York Review of Books.
-It was printed by the Cambridge University Press as a general reader book with plate sections in hardback and paperback, and the Canto edition of 1995, which had an extended bibliography, was reprinted twice.
+It was printed by Cambridge University Press as a general reader book with plate sections in hardback and paperback, and the Canto edition of 1995, which had an extended bibliography, was reprinted twice.
 A second edition was published by Cambridge in 2006, which included a new chapter on the nineties and post-devolution Britain.

 Ireland: Contested Ideas of Nationalism and History

 In 2007, Kearney cast his "Britannic" perspective on Ireland in a collection of essays published by the New York University Press in the USA, and by Cork University Press in Ireland.
 According to the NYUP, "Kearney contends that Ireland represents a striking example of the power of nationalism" and offers "his revisionist 'four nations' approach to Irish history."